3rd Battalion, 3rd Marines

-3rd Battalion, 3rd Marines, abbreviated as (3/3), was an infantry battalion of the United States Marine Corps, based out of Kaneohe, Hawaii.
+3rd Battalion, 3rd Marines, abbreviated as (3/3), was an infantry marines battalion of the United States Marine Corps (USMC) that specialized in close with and destroy the enemy with firepower and maneuver warfare, based out of Kaneohe, Hawaii.
 Known as either "Trinity" or "America's Battalion", the unit normally fell under the command of the 3rd Marine Regiment of the 3rd Marine Division.
 When fully manned, the unit consisted of approximately 1000 U.S. Marines and United States Navy Sailors.
-Like most 20th century model infantry battalions of the U.S. Marine Corps, 3rd Battalion 3rd Marines was made up of three rifle companies (India, Kilo, and Lima), and a Headquarters and Services (H&S) company.
+Like most 20th century model infantry marines battalions of the U.S. Marine Corps, 3rd Battalion 3rd Marines was made up of three rifle companies (India, Kilo, and Lima), Weapons Company (Machine Gunners, Mortarman, Assaultmen, Snipers and TOW Gunners) and a Headquarters and Services (H&S) company.

 The battalion was originally formed at Marine Corps Base Camp Lejeune, North Carolina in 1942 and saw action on both Bougainville and Guam during World War II, where it was awarded its first Presidential Unit Citation and Navy Unit Commendation.
 Marines in the battalion were also awarded one Medal of Honor and seven Navy Crosses during the war.

 Following World War II, 3rd Battalion was disbanded until 1951, when it was reformed in California.
 The battalion was alerted for possible deployment during the 1956 Suez War and the 1958 intervention in Lebanon.
 In 1965, the Marines of 3rd Battalion were deployed to the Vietnam War and participated in Operation Starlite, the first major Marine engagement of that conflict.
 The battalion continued to see major action through Vietnam and was rotated back to the United States in 1969.
 Famous alumni from its time in Vietnam include Corporal Robert Emmett O'Malley, the first Marine in Vietnam to be awarded the Medal of Honor, Oliver North, and John Ripley.
 Around the end of the Vietnam War, the Battalion was deactivated for a second time in 1974.